"The Nature of Poetry"

 MFA Students will receive five credits of ENGL 581, The Creative Writer as Critical Reader.
 Questions in regards to how these credits will fit into students' degree plans should be addressed to Andrew Feld, Director of the Creative Writing Program.

 Course credits will be included in students' AUTUMN schedules and tuition for this course will be covered by students' Autumn Quarter tuition.
 (Graduate students pay the same tuition rate for 10-15 credits, so matriculated MFA students may take this course in addition to the 10 credits they have planned for Autumn Quarter without paying additional tuition, so long as they enroll in a minimum of 10 credits and a maxiumum of 18 credits total (FH credits plus other Autumn Quarter credits.)
-The $500 fee for housing and food will be paid separately to the English Department (checks made payable to the University of Washington.)
+The $550 fee for housing and food will be paid separately to the English Department (checks made payable to the University of Washington and delivered to Carolyn Busch in A-101 Padelford Hall.)
 See payment schedule below.

 Richard Kenney is the author of four books of poetry: The Evolution of the Flightless Bird, Orrery, The Invention of the Zero, and The One Strand River.
 He teaches poetry and verse writing in the undergraduate and MFA programs at the University of Washington.